 - getting ready for school on time

 - social occasions

-Adults with ADHD may also find they have similar problems, and some may have issues with relationships or social interaction.
+Some adults may also have issues with relationships or social interaction.